alisariaslan/alisariaslan/README.md

-My interest in software began in middle school with a GameMaker project I developed.
-During high school, I created products for Windows and Android platforms.
-In university, I professionally developed mobile applications for both Android and iOS.
-I have been actively involved in desktop, web, mobile, gaming, service, and database projects.
-I have a particular interest in layered architecture, error handling, logging systems, and sustainable software development processes.
-Additionally, I have extensive experience in system and network management through servers I personally manage.
+I am a Software Developer with end-to-end product development experience across mobile, desktop, and web platforms.
+I have contributed to the architectural design and development of scalable commercial products actively used within the Android and iOS ecosystems.
+I have built integrated solutions aligned with Clean Architecture, MVVM, and microservice-based approaches, working closely with backend services, external integrations, and database layers.
+I have also taken an active role in CI/CD pipelines, server management, and app store release processes to ensure products are deployed to production in a secure and sustainable manner.

 I am also open to freelance or contract opportunities in database, API, UI development, and system/network management.